 Note: the “admission stamp” is valid for one year.
 It is very important that you remember this expiration date.
 If you travel outside the U.S. before receiving your physical green card, make sure that you return before the expiration date of the stamp.
 If you must leave the U.S. and know that you will not be able to return before that date – and you have not yet received your green card – you must request an extension from USCIS before leaving the U.S. You must request this in person from USCIS in the United States.
 You must not leave the U.S. until you have received it.
 If, for some reason, the stamp does expire while you are abroad you will have to arrange for someone in the United States to mail you your green card so that you can reenter the U.S.

-All men between the ages of 18 and 26: After you enter the U.S. as a permanent resident, federal law requires that you register with the Selective Service System.
+Federal law requires that all men between the ages of 18 and 26 to register with Selective Service System after enter the U.S. as a permanent resident.
 Failure to register could subject you to prosecution and will affect your eligibility for student loans, job training programs, and naturalization.
 For further information, and to register online, please see this website: www.sss.gov.
-OBS: For K visa holders this question will be seen by the USCIS office at the moment you adjust your status.
+Note: For K visa holders this question will be seen by the USCIS office at the moment you adjust your status.

 Change of address in the United States: After you enter the U.S. as a permanent resident, federal law requires that you keep DHS informed of your current address.
 Use Form AR-11 to notify DHS within 10 days of any change of address.
 For further information, and to download Form AR-11, please see USCIS website: https://www.uscis.gov/forms.